-Note: Estimates are from two-limit Tobit regressions with correlated random effects and Return Ratio as the LHS variable.
-Standard errors are reported in parentheses.

-Note: z, Z - Significantly different from 0 at less than 5% or 1%, respectively.
+Notes: Estimates are from two-limit Tobit regressions with correlated random effects and Return Ratio as the left-hand-side variable.
+Standard errors are reported in parentheses. z, Z-significantly different from 0 at less than 5 percent or 1 percent, respectively.